Law

 legal capacity

-Law studies are designed to provide students with the legal knowledge necessary to pursue various legal and paralegal professions.
+The Bachelor of Laws program is designed to provide students with the legal knowledge necessary to pursue various legal and paralegal careers.

-The Capacité diploma also provides access to certain civil service competitive examinations for category B jobs.
+The Capacité diploma also qualifies holders to take certain civil service exams for Category B positions.

-The professional license is a training program set up in partnership with companies and professional branches to promote the professional integration of students.
+The professional bachelor's degree is a program developed in partnership with businesses and professional sectors to facilitate students' entry into the workforce.

-It is a one-year program and includes 12 to 16 weeks of internship in a professional environment.
+It is a one-year program that includes 12 to 16 weeks of professional internship.

-It leads to a bachelor's degree and is part of the LMD (ECTS) system.
+It leads to a three-year degree and is part of the LMD (ECTS) system.

-As a Master's student, you take full control of your education.
-Supervised by Master's program directors and supported by teaching teams made up of academics and professionals, you will develop in a spirit of promotion, learning the virtues of teamwork and diversity while pursuing an individualized path to professionalization.
+As a master’s student, you take full ownership of your education.
+Under the guidance of master’s program directors and supported by teaching teams composed of academics and professionals, you’ll thrive in an environment that fosters a spirit of collaboration, learning the value of teamwork and diversity, while also benefiting from a personalized approach to professional development.

 LAW SCHOOL

-The Montpellier Law School is a center of excellence that allows the best students from the Montpellier Faculty of Law and Political Science
+The Montpellier Law College is a program of excellence that allows the top students in the Faculty of Law and Political Science at Montpellier

-to take additional courses alongside their studies in order to
+to take supplementary courses alongside their studies, in order to

-deepen their knowledge of legal matters, fundamental thinking, legal culture, and
+deepen their understanding of legal subjects, fundamental thinking, legal culture, and

-The Montpellier Law School supports students throughout their three-year
+The Montpellier Law College supports students throughout their three-year

-bachelor's degree program.
-Each class has around forty students, selected
+Bachelor’s degree program.
+Each class consists of about forty students, selected

-for their motivation and high academic standards, following an examination of their application and an
+for their motivation and academic standing, following a review of their application materials and an

 interview.